 - In-person 1:1 meetings

-- Anything that one or some (but not all) of your sponsors are chosen to receive at random including, but not limited to
+- Anything that one or some (but not all) of your members are chosen to get at random including, but not limited to:

 Policy and guideline violationsPaused mode